 If you are unable to visit our campus or the Open House times don't work for you, we will be happy to schedule a video call or campus visit with you at your convenience.
 Simply call our office and schedule a time!

 In-Person Interviews for LEAPYEAR outside of California:

 Each prospective LEAPYEAR student must have an in-person interview with one of our staff.
 These are generally held at our campus in California, but can also be done when staff travel to other parts of the country.
 These sessions may also be attended by people who haven't yet completed a LEAPYEAR application, but who wish to learn more about the program.
-We make regular visits to Colorado, and have other trips planned this spring to Michigan and the Boston area.
+We make regular visits to Colorado for interviews.
 Please call our office to coordinate your interview.